Hoemr/Dequantified-Diffusion-Bridge-Density-Ratio-Estimation/README.md

 --workdir=./results/mnist_z_unet_lin_emb_flow_bridge --config.device_id=0
 ```

+## For the tabular and Toy 2D datasets
+The codes for this section have not yet been prepared and will be released after our subsequent work is accepted.
+If you are interested, please feel free to contact us via email at [maweichen@mail.scut.edu.cn](maweichen@mail.scut.edu.cn).
+We will be happy to provide the codes and detailed implementation information.

 ## References
 If you find this work useful in your research, please consider citing the following paper:
 ```